ConnectEverything/exercise/README.md

 Durability is assessed as it relates to JetStream.

-* all published messages are given a unique value which is monotonic from the publisher's perspective
+* all published messages are given a unique value which is monotonic from the publisher's perspective (but is often scrambled up by the time it is serialized into a stream and given a unique stream seq number)
 * any time a consumer receives a message, it stores the value and stream seq in a global map
 * if consumers ever receive different unique message values